 - Have a technical degree or practical engineering experience — bonus points for masters or Ph.D

 Watershed is hiring team members on all US and EU time zones, and we’re committed to growing a long-term distributed team.
 We have hub offices in San Francisco and London, and remote team members from Oregon to New Jersey to Ireland.
 There may be certain jobs that need to be in San Francisco / London or certain locations, and will be specifically noted in the job description or in conversations.

 What are Watershed’s return-to-office plans?

-We're a COVID-cautious company.
-The office is currently open to vaccinated team members, and we'll pay close attention to vaccination and case rates to ensure it's safe for everybody.
+We’re a COVID-cautious company.
+The office is open to vaccinated team members with regular testing, and we’ll continue to pay close attention to case rates to ensure it’s safe for everybody.

 Do I need X years of experience, climate experience, etc.?